isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 The quota is imposed to stagger and manage the volume of daily entrants via our land crossings.
 This mitigates the extent of crowds and congestion.
 It also allows swab operations to be conducted more smoothly, without overwhelming our public health system.
 While companies applying for the PCA are unable to check for the available quota, they will be alerted during registration if the quota has been maximised.
 Depending on the demand for PCA, the quota may be revised in future.

-#### 3. Who should I contact should I have any feedback or queries?

-You may wish to contact us via email at <COVID_SafeTravelEnquiries@mti.gov.sg>.
-We will endeavour to reply you within 3-5 working days.

 ### **For Singapore Citizens/Permanent Residents**

-#### 4. I am a Malaysian citizen and a Singapore PR.
+#### 3. I am a Malaysian citizen and a Singapore PR.
 I am currently in Malaysia, but I want to return to Singapore.
 Do I need the PCA to return to Singapore?

 If you are a Singapore PR with a valid Re-Entry Permit, you may return to Singapore without the need for any entry approval.
 However, you will be subject to the prevailing Stay-Home Notice requirements after arriving in Singapore.
 You may wish to refer to [www.ica.gov.sg/covid-19](https://www.ica.gov.sg/covid-19) for details and updates on border control measures as well as [www.ica.gov.sg/covid-19/shn](https://www.ica.gov.sg/covid-19/shn) for information on the prevailing health measures for Singapore Citizens and PRs returning from abroad.

-#### 5. I am a Singapore Citizen who is currently in Malaysia.
+#### 4. I am a Singapore Citizen who is currently in Malaysia.
 Do I need the PCA to return to Singapore?

 For Singapore citizens, you <u><b>do not</b></u> need any entry approval to return to Singapore.
 However, you will be subject to the prevailing Stay-Home Notice requirements after arriving in Singapore.
 You may wish to refer to [www.ica.gov.sg/covid-19](https://www.ica.gov.sg/covid-19) for details and updates on border control measures, as well as [www.ica.gov.sg/covid-19/shn](https://www.ica.gov.sg/covid-19/shn) for more information about SHN issued by ICA.

-#### 6. I am a Malaysian citizen and a Singapore PR.
+#### 5. I am a Malaysian citizen and a Singapore PR.
 I am currently in Singapore but I want to return to Malaysia.
 Do I need the PCA to return to Malaysia?

 Entry into Malaysia is governed by the Malaysian authorities.
 You may wish to reach out to the Malaysian Ministry of Foreign Affairs ([www.kln.gov.my](https://www.kln.gov.my)), the Malaysian Immigration Department ([www.imi.gov.my](https://www.imi.gov.my)) or the Malaysian High Commission in Singapore (<https://www.kln.gov.my/web/sgp_singapore>) for further advice.

-#### 7. I am a Singapore Citizen/PR holding a Malaysia Work Pass.
+#### 6. I am a Singapore Citizen/PR holding a Malaysia Work Pass.
 I am currently based in Singapore and I wish to return to Malaysia for business and work purposes.
 Can I use the PCA to return to Malaysia?

 Yes, you may use the PCA to return to Malaysia.
 If your trip to Malaysia is less than 14 days, you may use the RGL.